 The Oakley Center is pleased to announce a new program starting in the spring of 2023 and running through the summer: the Micro Writing/Research Residency.
 Space at the Center is available to faculty in Divisions I and Division II who are teaching and simultaneously attempting to advance a research project.
 A dedicated office can be reserved for short durations of 2-3 days or for longer spans or recurring periods depending on need and availability.
 To request working space please fill out this form, noting that reservations are not guaranteed until confirmed by email from the Oakley Center.
 Our goal is to make this opportunity accessible to a pool of people, so the space will be apportioned as equitably as possible among requestors.

 To facilitate the thriving of diverse faculty/staff intellectual life and particularly the development of interdisciplinary conversations and projects, the Oakley Center sponsors research seminars each year that involve a semester- or year-long commitment to convene regularly (8-10 meetings total).
 These seminars can be imaginatively construed, but their goal is to help bring a broad and diverse array of faculty, staff, and/or community members into directed conversation around a particular theme, approach, topic, etc. Facilitators must be Williams faculty and staff, and faculty and/or staff members who apply may engage with scholarship or creative work around a particular subject, and/or share works-in-progress.
-The number of participants typically ranges from five to ten.
+The number of participants is capped at six (1 organizer plus up to 5 participants.)
 The Center is open to hybrid proposals that combine discussion with the circulation of research papers by participants.
 For full details and application instructions, please read the program guidelines.